The Online Writing Center

 - Our Facebook Page and Twitter feed offer weekly writing encouragement, writing tips, and occasional longer posts on various writing related topics in order to engage you in conversation about the processes and practices of scholarly writing.

 Wed.-Fri. & every other Sat. noon-3 p.m.
 ET

 You can also email us with your questions

 In order to receive assistance, please submit a tutoring request form to provide the professor's name, course name and number, and the section of the assignment, as well as the draft itself.
 Use your Liberty email address and password to access the tutoring request form.
 Please save emails from the Online Writing Center for future reference.

 Graded work or work already submitted to an instructor for a grade will not be reviewed unless the student's instructor contacts the Online Writing Center to verify permission to revise a paper.
 Once a term officially ends, papers which were due that term will not be reviewed.
 Tutors do not scan papers for plagiarism and cannot be held responsible if a student is accused of such.
 Students are held ultimately responsible for the final content and form of any assignments.

 - The Online Writing Center allows one submission per assignment.
 The OWC will not review any draft containing comments from an instructor without express permission from the instructor.

 - Turnaround time for 10 pages or less is 48 hours and 72 hours for 11-20 pages.
 Add one day for each additional 10 pages.

 - Tutors will not review more than 20 pages (including reference page) during Weeks 7 and 8 of Terms B and D (our busiest time).

-- Theses and dissertations will not be reviewed for formatting issues.
-Only the first 20 pages of theses and dissertations will be reviewed.
+- Theses, dissertations, and capstone projects will not be reviewed for formatting issues.
+Only the first 20 pages of such lengthy end-of-program projects will be reviewed.